Heart Disease in Pets

 • difficulty breathing

-• engorgement of veins (often can be seen in the jugular vein in the neck)
+• engorgement of veins (visible in the jugular vein in the neck)

-• swollen abdomen (ascites – fluid in the abdominal cavity)
+• swollen abdomen (fluid in the abdominal cavity)

 • enlarged liver